chidexebere/workspace/README.md

 ## Technologies used

 - React and TypeScript: used to build the UI components
-- Firebase for backend services; Firestore, Authentication and Hosting
+- Firebase for backend services; Cloud Firestore, Firebase Authentication and Firebase Hosting
 - Tailwind for general styles.
-- Firebase UI for Sign -in UI.
+- Firebase UI for sign-in UI.
 - React Query: for managing server state and React Context for local state
 - Eslint for linting and Prettier for code formating